-Title: | Patterns and Statistical Differences Between Two Groups of Strings |
+| Title: | String Patterns and Statistical Differences Between Two Groups of Strings |

-Description: | Methods include converting series of event names to strings, finding common patterns in a group of strings, discovering featured patterns when comparing two groups of strings as well as the number and starting position of each pattern in each string, obtaining transition matrix, computing transition entropy, statistically comparing the difference between two groups of strings, and clustering string groups.
-Event names can be any action names or labels such as events in log files or areas of interest (AOIs) in eye tracking research. |
+| Description: | Methods include converting series of event names to strings, finding common patterns in a group of strings, discovering "unique" patterns when comparing two groups of strings as well as the number and starting position of each pattern in each string, obtaining transition matrix, computing transition entropy, statistically comparing the difference between two groups of strings, and clustering string groups.
+Event names can be any action names or labels such as events in log files or areas of interest (AOIs) in eye tracking research.
+An R Shiny application is available on GitHub. |

-Authors: | Hui Tang, Norbert J. Pienta |
+| Authors: | Hui Tang [aut], Norbert J. Pienta [aut], Hui Tang [cre] (Tom) |

-Maintainer: | Hui (Tom) Tang <[email protected]> |
+| Maintainer: | Hui Tang <[email protected]> |

-License: | GPL-2 |
+| License: | MIT + file LICENSE |

-Version: | 0.3.2 |
+| Version: | 0.5.1 |

-Built: | 2025-03-01 04:05:46 UTC |
+| Built: | 2026-05-27 09:28:51 UTC |

-Source: | https://github.com/dstgithub/grpstring |
+| Source: | https://github.com/cran/GrpString |

-Methods include converting series of event names to strings, finding common patterns in a group of strings, discovering featured patterns when comparing two groups of strings as well as the number and starting position of each pattern in each string, obtaining transition matrix, computing transition entropy, statistically comparing the difference between two groups of strings, and clustering string groups.
+Methods include converting series of event names to strings, finding common patterns in a group of strings, discovering "unique" patterns when comparing two groups of strings as well as the number and starting position of each pattern in each string, obtaining transition matrix, computing transition entropy, statistically comparing the difference between two groups of strings, and clustering string groups.

 Event names can be any action names or labels such as events in log files or areas of interest (AOIs) in eye tracking research.

-Package: | GrpString |
+| Package: | GrpString |

-Type: | Package |
+| Type: | Package |

-Version: | 0.3.2 |
+| Version: | 0.5.1 |

-Date: | 2017-08-15 |
+| Date: | 2026-02-23 |

-License: | GPL-2 |
+| License: | GPL-2 |

 In addition, to save the users' effort, the function EveString utilizes an input file (which can be a .txt or .csv file) instead of a data frame.
 This is because the input data are more convenient to be stored in a .txt or .csv file than in a data frame.
-We suggest that the users copy the relevant input files (including eve1d.txt and eve1d.csv) to a different directory, because the function exports files to the same directory where the input files locate.
+We suggest the users to copy the relevant input files (including eve1d.txt and eve1d.csv) to a different directory, because the function exports files to the same directory where the input files locate.

 Hui Tang, Norbert J. Pienta